MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 4. Select **Publish** to save your changes.

-## Select key fields for mini view
+## Select key fields for the mini view

 Each record type has a mini view that displays limited information when they're collapsed or shown in a list.
 The mini view is available at various places in the Viva Sales pane, such as in the quick view on the CRM tab.